mc-cat-tty/Packmate/README_EN.md

   * Substring
   * Regular expression
   * Binary substring
+* Can automatically delete streams with content that you don't need
 * Can make certain streams favorite and show only favorite streams
 * Supports several simultaneous services, can show streams for a specific service or pattern
 * Allows navigating streams using shortcuts